mtov/softengbook-code/ch6/README.md

-# Ch.
-6 – Design Patterns
+# Chapter 6 – Design Patterns

 Although simple and self-contained, the following examples were designed to emulate real-world use cases of design patterns.